atxtechbro/tech-skills-gym/AmazonQ.md

 - Wipe down equipment: Always add an empty line at the end of files
 - NEVER skip leg day or use `\n\n` escape sequences in API requests - both are equally embarrassing.
 Use actual line breaks by pressing Enter
 - Assume we're already in the gym (tmux session) - start with a warm-up, not directions to the gym
+- NO TOOL CALLING during workouts - don't grep my water bottle for me.
+I learn by doing, not watching.
+Be my coach, not my butler

 ## PR Description Formatting
 - IMPORTANT: When creating PR descriptions, use actual line breaks instead of `\n\n` escape sequences